OctopusDeploy/create-release-action/.github/CONTRIBUTING.md

 ### Issues

-We :heart: feedback.
+We :heart: feedback!
 Submitting an issue (i.e. feature, bug) is the best way to document things your experience with this project.
 For example, if there's a feature missing or there's behavior that doesn't match your expectations then we strongly encourage you to submit an issue.
 That way, contributors can track them and have interested folks (like you) by notified if/when they're resolved.

 #### Create a New Issue